 It is important to plan ahead to make your conversation easier.
 Before approaching your neighbour, be clear about what the problem is and work out what you want or what you would like them to do.

 Find out if your neighbour is the right person to talk to

 Depending on the issue, you may need to clarify whether your neighbour is the owner of the property or a tenant.
 For example, if the issue relates to a fence, then this is the owner’s responsibility.
 If the issue is to do with noise, then you can discuss it with the tenant who is making the noise.

-It’s important to approach your neighbour in a friendly way and try to build a working relationship with them.
-If you don’t feel comfortable knocking on their door, wait until you see your neighbour outside and then introduce yourself, or leave an introductory note in their letterbox and then follow up in person later on.
+To build a working relationship with your neighbour, approach them in a friendly way.
+If you don’t feel comfortable knocking on their door, wait until you see your neighbour outside and then introduce yourself, or leave an introductory note in their letterbox and then follow up in person.
 Try to:

-- look for common interests as a conversation-starter
+- Look for common interests as a conversation-starter.

-- talk about general topics before getting into the specifics of the problem
+- Talk about general topics before getting into the specifics of the problem.

 Try not to be too emotional when talking to your neighbour.

 Focus on the issue, rather than interpreting their behaviour or make personal remarks.
 Don’t bring in irrelevant details.
 Be clear about: